tnagler/VineCopula/README.md

   * `BiCopSim`: Simulates from a bivariate copula.

   * `BiCopPar2Tau`, `BiCopTau2Par`, `BiCopPar2Beta`, `BiCopPar2TailDep`:
-    Conversion between dependence measures and parameters (for a given fmaily).
+    Conversion between dependence measures and parameters (for a given family).
     Functions are vectorized in all arguments.

   * Evaluate functions related to a bivariate copula: `BiCopPDF`, `BiCopCDF`, `BiCopDeriv`, `BiCopDeriv2`, `BiCopHfunc`, `BiCopHfuncDeriv`, `BiCopHfuncDeriv2`, `BiCopHinv`.
-Functions are vectorized in the `family`, `par`, `par2` arguments.
+Functions are vectorized in the `family`, `par`, and `par2` arguments.

   * `BiCopMetaContour`: Contour plots for a bivariate copula.
 If data is provided, you can create a plot of a kernel estimate of the copula density.
     In the latter case, we recommed to use the [kdecopula](https://github.com/tnagler/kdecopula) package (Nagler, 2015)
-    which implements state-of-the art kernel smoothing techniques for copula densities.
+    which implements state-of-the art kernel smoothers for bviariate copula densities.

   * `BiCopLambda`, `BiCopKPlot`, `BiCopChiPlot`: Further plot types for the